How to resolve AdBlock issue?

 News

-LAKE COUNTY, Calif. — Lake County Animal Care and Control is looking for new homes for many deserving dogs this week.
+LAKE COUNTY, Calif. — Lake County Animal Care and Control has three adult cats waiting for new homes.

 Call Lake County Animal Care and Control at 707-263-0278 or visit the shelter online for information on visiting or adopting.